 Hershell Minerd was born on July 17, 1896 (or June 24, 1897) in Dunbar, Fayette County, PA, the son of Andrew and Anna (Kissinger) Minerd.

 Hershell registered for the World War I military draft in 1918, and stated his occupation as the Monongahela Connecting Railroad Company.
+He had light blue eyes, dark brown hair and a medium slender build.
+He weighed 154 lbs. and stood 5 feet 7¾ inches tall.

 In 1919, when Hershell was 24, his father was killed in a coal mine accident in Allison, near Uniontown, Fayette County.